-Our business results are heartening.
-At the end of June we have business totalling \$103.2 million in 2,657 accounts.
-This is an increase of \$14.7 million and 268 accounts.
+In terms of business results, I am please to report that at the end of June we had business totalling \$116 million in 2,871 accounts.
+This is an increase of \$13.5 million and 224 accounts.
 Our budgeted growth for the year was \$10 million.
-The branch, Corryong agency and our ATM combined, completed just over 4,000 transactions per month.
+Between the branch, agency and our ATM, we are completing just over 4,000 transactions per month.

-Although the local community has embraced our Mount Beauty & District Community Bank® Branch, there are always potential clients not fully aware of what banking products and services are on offer, including insurance agribusiness and financial planning.
-We continue with the message we are Bigger than a bank.
+Although the local community has embraced our Community Bank® branch and agency there may be some potential clients who are not fully aware of what banking products and services are on offer, including insurance, agribusiness and financial planning.
+We continue to promote our full banking services range.

-I also take this opportunity to thank our Board members for their continued support for this community enterprise.
-Sincere thanks go to Andrew Randell, Barbara Pyle, Jo Shannon, Bill Best, Graham Irish, David Harley, Justin Costello and our Company Secretary Dorothy Morrison.
-My thanks also go to all the support staff we have from Bendigo Bank - Mark Brown (Regional Manager) Michael Monaghan (Senior Business Banking Manager) and Andrew Carkeek (Rural Bank Manager).
-We also have great support from many support staff and Business Bankers in several sections that assist us in our day-to-day running of our branch.
+I would also like to take this opportunity to thank the Board of Directors for their continued support for this community enterprise.
+Sincere thanks go to Andrew Randell, Barbara Pyle, Jo Shannon, Bill Best, Graham Irish, Mac Paton, Justin Costello and Dorothy Morrison, who is also our Company Secretary.
+I must also extend thanks to the support staff we have from Bendigo and Adelaide Bank Limited including Mark Brown (Regional Manager), Michael Monaghan (Senior Business Banking Manager) and Andrew Carkeek (Rural Bank Manager).
+We also appreciate the support of Business Bankers and other Bendigo and Adelaide Bank Limited departmental staff who provide assistance in the day-to-day running of our branch and agency.